turingschool/curriculum/source/projects/idea_box.markdown

   :description: pizza all the time
 ```

 Our database is in a regular, plain text file right there on the file system.
 It's in a structured format known as `YAML`.
-Try editing the file:
+Try editing the contents of the file:

 ```yaml
 ---